chrisemunt/mg_web/README.md

 ### v2.8.40 (11 November 2024)

 * Add extra checks to ensure that an application returns a valid HTTP response header with its forms.
 If a form's header is found to be faulty (or missing), **mg\_web** will return a basic HTTP header to the client.

+### v2.8.41 (9 March 2025)

+* Detect the 'client aborted' scenario for SSE channels.
+Use the following function to detect if the client has aborted from M-based SSE servers.
+   * set eof=$$clientgone^%zmgsis(.%system)
+   * This enhancement requires DB Superserver version 4.5; Revision 37 (or later).